 - Select a chart

-- In the chart's DATA properties panel, click the field's data type icon on the left-hand portion of the field.
+- In the chart's Setup panel, click the field's data type icon on the left-hand portion of the field.

 Example of editable fields.